 Observed from July to February, peaking in January with the mean population of 7.89 per 20 trees.
 Correlation Analysis: Maximum (r = -0.647) and minimum temperature (r = -0.673) had highly significant negative correlations.
 Morning relative humidity showed a highly significant positive correlation (r = 0.607), while rainfall had a non-significant negative effect (r = -0.246).
 This investigation is in accordance with findings of Amin [2].

-2. Coleopteran Pests,
+2. Coleopteran Pests:

-2.1 Holotrichia spp.
+2.1 Holotrichia spp.:

 Peak population of pest was seen in June with average number of 2.76/tree which is coincide with the emergence of new flush.
 Minimum temperature (r = 0.883) and number of rainy days (r = 0.648) had positive significant correlations.
 Morning (r = 0.191) and evening humidity (r = 0.294) showed positive but non-significant correlations.
 This agrees with the findings of Onkarappa [16] on neem.